mizzatn/KuroshioVariabilityAssesment/README.md

 # KuroshioVariabilityAssesment
-The codes used to asses the variability of surface ocean current, salinity and temperature specifically in Sanriku region from 2015 to 2025.
+The codes used to assess the variability of surface ocean currents, salinity, and temperature, specifically in the Sanriku region, from 2015 to 2025.
+The required data are ocean currents, salinity, and temperature in NetCDF format.
+For this study, we used freely available data from HYbrid Coordinate Ocean Model (HYCOM) Global 1/12° (GLBy0.08) that can be accessed from the following link: https://www.hycom.org/dataserver.